Affiliate links on Android Authority may earn us a commission. Learn more.

 The Unlimited subscription level’s catalog boasts over 90 million tracks and offline listening.
-In comparison, Spotify has over 80 million tracks, as does YouTube Music.
+In comparison, Spotify and YouTube Music have over 80 million tracks.
 A notable perk is that there is no upcharge for access to 16-bit and 24-bit tracks or spatial audio, all of which are included.
-That’s similar to Apple Music, which also lets you listen to high-bitrate and spatial audio content without paying extra.
-A notable feature found on Amazon Music is X-Ray which provides details, including writer and performer credits about the track you’re listening to, if available.
+That’s similar to Apple Music, which lets you listen to high-bitrate and spatial audio content without paying extra.
+A notable feature found on Amazon Music is X-Ray which provides details, including writer and performer credits, about the track you’re listening to, if available.

 Amazon Music works great with Alexa.

 There are a few different subscription levels available.
 You can opt for a free account if you don’t want to commit.
-A notable perk of an Amazon Prime subscription is that you get Prime Music included — as well as Prime Video — or you can upgrade to the Unlimited plan for just an additional $7.99 per month.
+A notable perk of an Amazon Prime subscription is that you get Prime Music included and Prime Video, or you can upgrade to the Unlimited plan for just an additional $7.99 per month.
 We’ll discuss the differences between these plans a bit later on.